YAS-SIIN/crewmeister-frontend-react-test/README.md

 Builds the app for production to the `build` folder.\

 ## Documantation
-Inside project we have serverside and clientside.
+The project consists of a serverside back-end and a react client.
-Serverside programmed using Node Express which give some REST API Clientside programmed using ReactJs and Redux Toolkit
+The server-side application was programmed using Node Express which exposes a REST Api that the client can use.
+The client-side instance was made with ReactJs and Redux Toolkit.

 ##### Inside of server

 - **[getAbsences](#http://localhost:8080/api/getAbsences)** service method to retrieve absences data (`POST /api/getAbsences`)

-   set input :
+**set input :**
 ```json
     { "startDate": "2020-01-01", "endDate": "2020-12-29", "type": "vacation|sickness" }
 ```

-   will output :
+**will output :**

 ```json
     [{
       "admitterId": null,